How It All Began

 I began serving women and their families in 1996 as a DONA doula and ALACE birth assistant.
-I was blessed to see birth in a variety of settings; hospital, birth center and home, each offering its own perspective about how best to care for birthing women and their families.
-The experiences which spoke to me most were the ones where women chose to birth out-of-hospital, especially when women chose to birth at home.
+I was blessed to see birth in a variety of settings; hospitals, birth centers, and homes, each offering its own perspective on how best to care for birthing women and their families.
+The experiences which spoke to me most were the ones where women chose to give birth out-of-hospital, especially when women chose to give birth at home.

 There is a uniqueness to homebirth.
-For the laboring woman, she can walk around inside and outside of her home, eat and drink as she desires, use her shower and bathtub for labor and birth, be in any position of her choosing for pushing.
-I have witnessed laboring women working in the garden, baking muffins and even playing the piano!
-Being at home, a woman's children can easily flow in and out of the birthing space, family pets can lie nearby and the newly born baby can come right onto her mother's chest where she doesn't leave for hours.
-It is truly a wholistic experience.
+For the laboring woman, she can walk around inside and outside of her home, eat and drink as she desires, use her shower and bathtub for labor and birth, and be in any position of her choosing for pushing.
+I have witnessed laboring women working in the garden, baking muffins, and even playing the piano!
+Being at home, a woman's children can easily flow in and out of the birthing space, family pets can lie nearby, and the newly born baby can come right onto her mother's chest, where she doesn't leave for hours.
+It is truly a holistic experience.

-I have been in practice as a midwife for over 22 years, honored to serve each and every mother and her family.
-25 years after the attendance at my first homebirth, I continue to strive to help families create the birthing experience they desire.
+I have been in practice as a midwife for over 23 years, and I am honored to serve each and every mother and her family.
+Twenty-six years after my attendance at my first homebirth, I continue to strive to help families create the birthing experience they desire.